asfathahamed/EDGE-Components-Hackathon-2019/README.md

 # Angular Commenting-System Component

 ## Description
-A reusable component to start commenting and replying on earlier comments for any post/article/product_review.
+A reusable component using Google's Firebase and Angular Material design to start commenting and replying on earlier comments for any post/article/product_review.
 A completely real-time component with the use of Google's Firebase Cloud Firestore, which makes this component superfast and real-time.

 ## Add new comment:
 ![alt text](https://github.com/ERS-HCL/EDGE-Components-Hackathon-2019/blob/ERSEDGE022019032/src/assets/commenting_system_2.PNG)